 The AMS offers one or two short courses each year in conjunction with the Joint Mathematics Meetings.

 The AMS offers regularly scheduled conferences, usually held during the summer, in a relaxed atmosphere such as a university campus or a resort.
-The two types of conferences in this category are the Mathematics Research Communities and the AMS von Neumann Symposia.
+The two types of conferences in this category are the Mathematics Research Communities and the AMS Annual Mini-conference on Education.

 The AMS hosts a variety of special lectures at the Joint Mathematics Meetings, sectional meetings, and other conferences.
-These special lectures include the Arnold Ross Lectures, the Colloquium Lectures, the Current Events Bulletin Lectures, the Einstein Public Lectures in Mathematics, the Erdös Memorial Lectures, and the Gibbs Lectures.
+These special lectures include the Arnold Ross Lectures, the Colloquium Lectures, the Current Events Bulletin Lectures, the Einstein Public Lectures in Mathematics, the Erdös Lectures for Students, the von Neumann Lectures, and the Gibbs Lectures.

 Other Mathematical Meetings and Activities